PaddlePaddle/PaddleMaterial/jointContribution/mattergen/README.md

 * `dft_mag_density_hhi_score`: fine-tuned model jointly conditioned on magnetic density from DFT and HHI score
 * `chemical_system_energy_above_hull`: fine-tuned model jointly conditioned on chemical system and energy above hull from DFT

-The checkpoints are located at `checkpoints/<model_name>`.

-> [!NOTE]
-> The checkpoints provided were re-trained using this repository, i.e., are not identical to the ones used in the paper.
-Hence, results may slightly deviate from those in the publication.

 ## Generating materials
 ### Unconditional generation